 Even if you’ve just been to the actual Double R Diner in that tiny town, it’s just a lot to take in.
 I mean for me, it’s just all these trees, and it was a totally different experience.
 I feel like the oxygen gave me a kind of high because I’ve never felt anything like I did.
 With the crew, in that town, it’s just a totally awesome experience.

 I spent most of my time with Eamon, chilling at the hotel and just getting to know each other and really just enjoying my time out of Los Angeles because it is just a totally different place.

 AG: Do you have any plans to attend the Twin Peaks Festival or anything like that?

 SJL: Actually, I have been mulling it over.
-I’ve been talking to John Pirruccello .
-I actually just filmed a movie with him and he was talking to me about the festival, and I’m really trying to .
+I’ve been talking to John Pirruccello.
+I actually just filmed a movie with him and he was talking to me about the festival, and I’m really trying to.
 I’m really hoping that I can go.
 I’m trying to get everything together.
 I’m talking to Sabrina Sutherland.
-I’m hopefully going to get the hookup through John and I think it’s gonna happen.
+I’m hopefully going to get the hookup through John, and I think it’s going to happen.
 It’s gonna happen.
 You know what?
-It’s gonna happen.
+It’s going to happen.